plv8/plv8/doc/plv8.md

     $ make PG_CONFIG=/usr/lib/postgresql/9.5/bin/pg_config

-> Note: You may run into problems with your C++ complier version.
-You can pass `make` the `CUSTOM_CC` variable to change the complier.
+> Note: You may run into problems with your C++ compiler version.
+You can pass `make` the `CUSTOM_CC` variable to change the compiler.
 For example, to use `g++` version 4.9:

     $ make CUSTOM_CC g++-4.9